Spanish language in the United States: Radio and media

 Spanish language radio is the largest non-English broadcasting media.
 While foreign language broadcasting declined steadily, Spanish broadcasting grew steadily from the 1920s to the 1970s.

 The 1930s were boom years.
 The early success depended on the concentrated geographical audience in Texas and the Southwest.
 American stations were close to Mexico, which enabled a steady circular flow of entertainers, executives and technicians and stimulated the creative initiatives of Hispanic radio executives, brokers, and advertisers.
 Ownership was increasingly concentrated in the 1960s and 1970s.
 The industry sponsored the now-defunct trade publication Sponsor from the late 1940s to 1968.
 Spanish-language radio has influenced American and Latino discourse on key current affairs issues such as citizenship and immigration.

-Variation
+There are 500 Spanish newspapers, 152 magazines, and 205 publishers in the United States.
+El Nuevo Herald (Miami) and La Opinión (Los Angeles) are among the highest circulating American Spanish-language newspapers.

+Language variation

 There is a great diversity of accents of Spanish in the United States.
-The influence of English on American Spanish is very important.
+The influence of English on US Spanish is very important.
 In many Latino (also called Hispanic) youth subcultures, it is common to mix Spanish and English to produce Spanglish, a term for code-switching between English and Spanish, or for Spanish with heavy English influence.

 The Academia Norteamericana de la Lengua Española (North American Academy of the Spanish Language) tracks the developments of the Spanish spoken in the United States and the influences of English.